 Helping Municipalities through the transition of the Used Tire Program to the responsibility of the Producer.

-Under the Waste Free Ontario Act (WFOA), the New Used Tire Program is first of four programs being transitioned towards an individual producer responsibility model.
+Under the Waste-Free Ontario Act (WFOA), the New Used Tire Program is the first of four programs being transitioned towards an individual producer responsibility model.